Welcome to: JRB Horsemanship & Dog Obedience Training.

 Those turn of events changed the course of my life and my admiration for all animals grew, especially for the breed they call "Pit Bull".
 I set out to learn all there was to know about the breed and as they say, the rest is history.
 I've worked and trained the Pit Bull breed and its counterparts (Crossed dogs Bully.dogs) with much success.

 The American Pit Bull Terrier is an actual breed and anyone who says differently doesn't know what they're working with...
 Bully mixed dogs are not Game dogs or "Pit Bulls" as people like to call them.
 They're a product of bottleneck breeding from The American Pit Bull Terrier.
 (See The Pit Bull page)

-I'm a self-educated animal behaviorist with real-world, hands-on experience.
+I'm a self-educated animal behaviorist with over three decades of real-world, hands-on experience.
 I've worked with adoption centers, rescue organizations, and shelters.
 I've also volunteered services to the LAACF (Latino Alliance for Animal Care Foundation) helping educate the San Fernando Valley community on dog ownership.
-The counterintuitive behavior modification that I use today stems from all my past trials and errors of working with animals; experiences that could never be learned in books or in a classroom.
-Studying animal behavior will for always be ongoing to better help animals with human problems...
+The counterintuitive behavior modification that I use today stems from all my past trials and errors of working with animals; experiences that could not have been learned in a classroom or from books.
+Learning animal behavior for me will always be ongoing to better help animals with human problems...

 "Good judgment is the result of experience, and experience the result of bad judgment."